 Buying a Property?
 Don't Be Afraid to Ask Stupid Questions!

-There are a few decisions you’ll have to make in life which require a large degree of information to help you make your choice.
+There are a few decisions you’ll have to make in life which requires a large degree of information to help you make your choice.
 All eventualities need to be considered and no stone left unturned in order for you to make your definitive move.
-One step which absolutely falls into this bracket is buying a property, but for whatever reason it is quite common that buyers will dive head-first into a purchase without finding out certain pieces of key information, often because they’re worried about sounding silly by asking what they think might be deemed a ‘stupid’ question.
+One step which absolutely falls into this bracket is buying a property, but for whatever reason, it is quite common that buyers will dive head-first into a purchase without finding out certain pieces of key information, often because they’re worried about sounding silly by asking what they think might be deemed a ‘stupid question.
 Crazy, right?

 As today (September 28th) marks ‘Ask a Stupid Question Day’, what better time for us to encourage all of our readers to ask those necessary questions to your estate agent, no matter how silly they might seem in your head?
 If you feel like you need to ask the question, chances are that you probably need to know the answer!